niranjanyt999/email-spam-detectation/README.md

 ## 📸 Sample Output

 ### ✅ Ham (Not Spam) Classifier Output
-> - "Hey Anant, don't forget we have class at 10 AM tomorrow."
+> - "Hey Niranjan, don't forget we have class at 10 AM tomorrow."
 > - "Your electricity bill of ₹500 is due on 10th July."

 ![Ham Classifier Output](screenshots/ham.png)